 ❓When should I optimize my horse's feed with zeolite?
 How does zeolite support my horse?

-The right time to use zeolite often depends on the horse's burden – be it coat change, stress, or digestive problems.
+The right time to use zeolite often depends on the horse's stress level – be it coat change, stress, or digestive problems.

-Zeolite, when finely pulverized by a tribomechanical grinding process, can bind harmful substances due to its high internal surface area – adsorption capacity.
+When finely pulverized by a tribomechanical grinding process, zeolite can bind pollutants due to its high internal surface area – adsorption capacity.
 Heavy metals, histamines, ammonia, molds, etc. are firmly bound and excreted.

-The same applies to allergies, where you can support your horse from within.
-And for all types of eczema, a feed optimized with zeolite is a good choice.
+Similarly, with allergies, you can support your horse from the inside.
+And for all types of eczema, feed optimized with zeolite is a good choice.

 ❓Are there studies on the use of zeolite in horses?
 Efficacy studies?

 Yes, there are.
 But not many.
 I have summarized them once.
-It is always nice to read how zeolite also makes a difference in these studies.
-Also check out the blog post: In-depth knowledge about zeolite for animals.
-There are nice studies on dogs and cows.
-I know the bodies of these animals work differently - but there are certainly basic rules for how a gut and a mammal work internally.
-You get a good feeling of trust because we see that many people and veterinary universities are already dealing with the effects of zeolite.
+It's always nice to read how zeolite also makes a difference in these studies.
+Also take a look at the blog post: Solid knowledge about zeolite for animals.
+There are nice studies done on dogs and cows.
+I know the bodies of these animals function differently - but there are certainly basic rules for how a gut and a mammal function internally.
+You get a good feeling of confidence, because we see that many people and veterinary universities are already dealing with the effects of zeolite.

 So, now to the individual studies with sources and the corresponding links: